gyrraf/killTheDummy/killTheDummy_Documents/README.txt

 I saved all of the files three times.
 Once as a ".pdf" in the folder called "pdf".
+If you just want to look at it, I would recommend using these.
 Once in the OpenDocument format in the folder called "odf".
+Depending on which program you use to open these, it might not look the way it did when I created them in Microsoft Office.
 Once in the Microsoft Office Version in the folder called "Microsoft_Office".

-If you just want to look at it, I would recommend using the ".pdf" versions.
-If you want to inspect it in the proper program, I would recommend using Microsoft Office and the files in the folder "Microsoft_Office" because I created them that way.
+If you want to inspect the documents in the form I created them, I would suggest using these and opening them in the corresponding Microsoft Office Program.

 NOTE:
 Microsoft Excel warned me that somethings might not work anymore when saved as a ".ods"-file. (".ods" is the OpenDocument file extension for spreadsheets.)
 I checked with both Microsoft Excel and LibreOffice Calc and didn't find anything major.
 (The sizes don't match up with each other.)